fuglaro/filet-cloud/README.md

 # filet-cloud
 A lean slice of Cloud Storage

 This project attempts to make a sophisticated personal cloud storage solution similar to the google-drive ecosystem, using the design philosophies of the filet project series.
-This project will contain tbe very minimalist of code and be the essence of simplicity.
+This project, like others in the series, aggressively pushes for code minimalism and the essence of simplicity.

 It will target a single build running on a Raspberry Pi.